-Comment: As mentioned in previous criterion, Van Puijenbroek participated in a FWF living wage and productivity project in 2013 and continues to do so in 2014.

-A part of this project includes assessing the hypothetical costs of increasing wages of living wage benchmark levels, leading to a supply chain approach to implementation of living wages.
+Comment: Van Puijenbroek participated in a FWF living wage and productivity project in 2014.
+A part of this project included assessing the hypothetical costs of increasing wages of living wage benchmark levels, leading to a supply chain approach to implementation of living wages.
+The results of the project were presented to both Van Puijenbroek and management and trade unions representatives of two of its most important suppliers in Macedonia.